SpryteLabs/Spryte-Docs/docs/clientPlatform.md

 4. Spryte editorial teams select Spotlight companies quarterly.
 </ol>

+For more information on this program, visit [Spryte Spotlight Documentation](https://sprytelabs.github.io/Spryte-Docs/#/spryteSpotlight?id=spryte-spotlight)

 ##### *Set Up Your Tech Lead*

 Assign and verify your company’s primary technical leader.
 This individual represents your technical capabilities and strategy, and their involvement contributes to your Spryte Index ranking.
 Upload a resume to complete the verification process.